 One of the physical practices in our program is the kata, Sanchin.
 Though Sanchin is commonly translated to “Three Battles”, it can also be translated as “Three Challenges” or “Three Confrontations””.
 The most basic application of these 3 challenges is 1.
 Body, 2.
 Mind and 3.
 Spirit.
 As the body experiences fatigue and discomfort, the mind begins to lose focus, ultimately affecting the person’s will and desire to continue.
 This idea of Sanchin training is to improve each of these areas individually and collectively, allowing the student to better management life's everyday stresses.

 Increased physical abilities play a key role in developing the most important of all character traits; Confidence.
-Kicking higher or doing more pushups can result in a feeling of satisfaction, which in turn can lead to increased confidence.
+Kicking higher or doing more pushups will result in a feeling of satisfaction, which in turn will lead to increased confidence.
 This increased confidence will help your child try new things or push to new limits.
 More important than immediate success, is success realized through failure.

 Through all this and more, confidence continues to deepen.
 As the distraction of physical and mental distress begin to disappear, a child’s focus will improve and expand, leading to a greater sense of determination and self-reliance.
 This ever-evolving cycle of physical and mental training helps each child cultivate a logical form of checks and balances; what Shihan McMains refers to as “independent dependence”.